Browse our guides or talk to our team.

 These are the things your company or organization excels at, like having the highest-rated tool on the market or being known for excellent customer service.
+If you aren't sure what your company's competitive advantage is, a value chain analysis can help you identify it and map out ways to improve it.
 Strengths can also be physical things that support your business, like your location or patents that you hold.

 Weaknesses are the things that your competitors are doing better than you or the things that your company doesn’t have, which are hurting your business.
 This could be things like having limited business hours compared to your competitors or an issue with your product.